sematic-ai/sematic/docs/cli.md

   pipelines that use Snowflake
 - `SNOWFLAKE_ACCOUNT`: the Snowflake account; required only if you have pipelines that use Snowflake
+- `AWS_S3_BUCKET`: the S3 bucket to use for persisting artifacts; required only for cloud pipeline submissions

 ### Server settings